 - The inside of the protection must be smooth.
-Only non-elastic Velcro fasteners are permitted; no hooks or straps may be used; - The rounded rigid part of the protection must be placed around the inside of the fetlock; - No additional elements may be used in conjunction with the protection.
+Only non-elastic Velcro type fasteners are permitted; no hooks, buckles, clips or other methods of attaching the fasteners may be used; - The rounded rigid part of the protection must be placed around the inside of the fetlock; - No additional elements may be used in conjunction with the protection.